lambdaclass/entropy_blog/posts/sgx_StoryTell.md

 ```
 ### Application Code:

 SGX enclave code has no console output.
-To test the enclave function, a console application muest be created to calls the enclave functions.
+To test the enclave function, a console application must be created to call the enclave functions.

 ```
 #include "stdafx.h"